MileHacker Logo

 Conscious Purchases

-• Be wary of cheap, mass-produced souvenirs, as responsible sourcing might not apply.
+• Be wary of cheap, mass-souvenirs produced in the area, as responsible sourcing might not apply.

 • Choose items that represent authentic area craftsmanship.